 Food Allergies

-Food allergies in children are common, but most kids outgrow them before they become school aged.
 While this is great news for the future, it may be cold comfort to the young child who has to deal with an itchy rash, red skin or breathing difficulties at the very thought of the allergy.
-Unfortunately, food allergies can cause more than mere discomfort, with severe allergies sometimes leading to life threatening symptoms.
-If you suspect that your child suffers from a food allergy, don't delay in having it diagnosed to help ensure your child's comfort and safety.

 What are Food Allergies?

-When someone is allergic to a food, it means that their body routinely mistakes that type of food as harmful.
 In order to fight this perceived threat, the body produces antibodies and releases histamines.
 It is this release of histamine that generally causes the symptoms of the allergy.

 What are the Common Symptoms of Food Allergies?